-The Worker Protection Standard (WPS) for field workers was established in 1992 to address these exposures and required field workers to be trained every five years in pesticide safety.
+Established in 1992, the Agriculture Worker Protection Standard (WPS) addresses these risks and how to reduce them.
 Recent changes to the WPS now require training before anyone begins working in the field, and on a yearly basis thereafter.

 What your employees need to know about pesticide exposure

 The presence of pesticides remains long after the chemical was first sprayed.
 Employees need to be aware of the following risk factors:

 - Residue: Dried form of the chemical found on plants, produce, and ground after a spray.
 Without proper precautions, pesticides can easily get on an employee’s clothes and skin if proper precautions are not taken.

 - Chemigation: Pesticide residue found in irrigation water.
 Never drink or wash in irrigation water.

 - Drift: Airborne residue that moves into the work area either by a shift in the wind.
 It can also happen if someone sprays a pesticide in the wrong direction.
 Employees can breathe in the residue without the right precautions.

 Some areas in the field may be marked with restricted entry interval (REI) signs.
 The interval is a period of time after a pesticide application where no field worker may enter the treated area, and is clearly marked on the sign.
 It's to protect your employees from exposure to hazardous levels of pesticide residue.
 The length of an REI depends on the type of pesticide used.

 What your employees need to do when working near pesticides